seandavi/EpiForBioWorkshop/README.md

 * Assess a study design in terms of causal inference
 * Learn about path blocking to prevent confounding
 * Create a DAG in R using daggity
+* Identify situations when multivariate adjustment for variables is inappropriate
 * Select the correct model formula/matrix in DESeq2, edgeR, or limma to deconfound